 Here is a list of all of our performing groups for this year - click on their name to go to their website for more information!

-To commemorate the 5th anniversary of the Tohoku earthquake and tsunami, the participants at the 2016 National Japan Bowl, a nationwide Japanese Language and Culture Competition for High School Students organized by JASW, will be joined by the Japan Commerce Association of Washington DC Foundation to sing the song "Hana wa Saku."
+The participants at the 2017 National Japan Bowl, a nationwide Japanese Language and Culture Competition for High School Students organized by JASW, will be joined by the JBE Band to sing J-pop songs.

 Anaguma Eisa: UW-Madison's Okinawan Taiko Club

-Anaguma Eisa is a student organization at the University of Wisconsin-Madison that performs エイサー (eisa), a form of Okinawan folk dance which combines elements of dance, taiko, martial arts and Okinawan music.
+Anaguma Eisa is a student organization at the University of Wisconsin-Madison that performs エイサー (eisa), a form of Okinawan folk dance that excites viewers with a fusion of dance, taiko, martial arts, and both traditional and contemporary Okinawan music.